Roger Hicks explains how to set up your first show using his wealth of experience

 My first-ever exhibition, at Plymouth Arts Centre in Devon in the 1970s, was one of about 20 pictures taken on the beach at Weston-super-Mare in Somerset.
 They were somewhat in the style of Martin Parr, except that I was shooting them at around the time he graduated.
 Since then, my exhibitions have ranged from as few as a dozen or so pictures (at Bristol, in around 1980) to three dozen (at Arles in 2015), and they’ve been exhibited in bars, restaurants, a community centre and a tourist office.

-In the past five years or so I’ve had maybe half a dozen local exhibitions, plus a couple at Arles, and I’ve helped my wife Frances with six or seven more.
+In the past five years or so I’ve had maybe half a dozen local exhibitions, plus a couple at Arles, France, and I’ve helped my wife Frances with six or seven more.
 Most have been exhibitions with both of us exhibiting on the same premises, usually with no other photographers.
 Frances is more serious about exhibitions than I am, and more willing to put in the effort and the hours, including the times when there’s nobody in the gallery and you just sit and read.

 Once you are reasonably convinced that you have enough pictures for an exhibition, and have made ‘a few prints’ to illustrate the theme, you need to start scouting out potential venues.
-Do not neglect anywhere that has wall space: I have heard of exhibitions in bank foyers, and seen them in a hairdressing salon.
+When exhibiting your photography, no not neglect anywhere that has wall space: I have heard of exhibitions in bank foyers, and seen them in a hairdressing salon.
 Keep your enquiries light and vague at first, such as, ‘Would you be interested in…?’ or ‘Do you ever…?’
 Of course, if the venue is already a known gallery, or, for example, a bar known for hosting exhibitions, it will be a question of when or whether they can fit you in.

 There are two important points here.
 One is ‘a few prints’ mentioned earlier.
 You need real prints, not images on the screen of your laptop or, worse still, your mobile phone.
 A good print has many times the impact of yet another array of pixels on a screen.
 It’s an earnest record of your sincerity: it shows you’re a ‘real photographer’, not just someone who has taken a few good snaps by chance.
 Your prints might be postcard size, little jewels that people have to examine closely, or monster enlargements – it’s your artistic choice.
 Beware, though, of thinking if you can’t make it good, make it big.